aws-quickstart/cdk-eks-blueprints/docs/resource-providers/index.md

 `ClusterAddOn` and `Team` implementations require AWS resources that can be shared across several constructs.
 For example, `ExternalDnsAddOn` requires an array of hosted zones that will be used for integration with Route53. `NginxAddOn` requires a certificate and hosted zone (for DNS validation) in order to use TLS termination.
 VPC may be used inside add-ons and team constructs to look up VPC CIDR and subnets.

-The SSP Platform provides ability to register a resource provider under an arbitrary name and make it available in the resource context, which is available to all add-ons and teams.
+The SSP framework provides ability to register a resource provider under an arbitrary name and make it available in the resource context, which is available to all add-ons and teams.
 With this capability, customers can either use existing resource providers or create their own and reference the provided resources inside add-ons, teams or other resource providers.

 Resource providers may depend on resources provided by other resource providers.
 For example, `CertificateResourceProvider` relies on a hosted zone resource, which is expected to be supplied by another provider.